Gang with past abductions blamed for kidnapping missionaries

 “Dismantling violent gangs is vital to Haitian stability and citizen security,” she recently tweeted.

 Coto reported from San Juan, Puerto Rico.
-Matthew Lee in Washington contributed to this report.
+Associated Press videographer Pierre-Richard Luxama in Port-au-Prince and AP writers Matthew Lee in Washington and Matt Sedensky in New York contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.